Who… gets my shoutout of the race?

 After dominating the opening segment, Jimmie Johnson ended up an also-ran after Denny Hamlin sent him spinning on the opening lap of the final segment.
 Johnson didn’t suffer major damage from the incident, but it left him an unlucky 13th at the end.
 Under All-Star rules, Johnson could have restarted in the position he had been in at the time of the spin – since the running order reverts to the last lap completed – but Johnson had to pit for tires, forfeiting the spot and a chance to win a third All-Star trophy.

-The first segment of the All-Star race was, for this type of race on this type of track, too long.
-While Jimmie Johnson led every lap of the segment in dominating fashion was a testament to just how good a race team can be when they get a car dialed in, it wasn’t exactly compelling racing.
-And why should it have been? *There was no incentive for anyone to really race in the early going.* My solution?
-Make the race four 20-lap segments before the ten-lap shootout.
-Eliminate three to five cars each segment, so that the final ten laps is decided only by the ten best.
+The first segment of the All-Star Race was, for this type of race on this type of track, too long.
+While Johnson leading every lap of the segment in dominating fashion was a testament to just how good a race team can be when they get a car dialed in, it wasn’t exactly compelling racing.
+And why should it have been?
+There was no incentive for anyone to really race in the early going.
+My solution?
+Make the race four 20-lap segments before the 10-lap shootout.
+Eliminate three to five cars each segment, so that the final 10 laps is decided only by the 10 best.
 Sure, some fans will complain if their guy gets sent packing early.
-But I say, too bad – they should have been faster when it counted.
+But I say too bad.
+They should have been faster when it counted.
 At least eliminations would force the cars at the back to actually race and not just ride.